agvxov/weechat-greentext/README.md

 # Weechat-Greentext
 Weechat script for applying imageboard formatting to messages.
-The follwing are supported:
+The following are supported:
  + greentext
  + purpletext
  + redtext